delivey/webhookq/README.md

 A queueing system for Discord's webhooks to avoid webhooks failing from ratelimiting.

-## Warning

-There's an issue with only the first 50-70 jobs or so being scheduled.
-I'm working on a fix, until then you might experience issues with this queue.

 ## How to run

 1. If you don't have Node.js installed, install it from [here](https://nodejs.org/en/download/)